While Botox is a toxin, when used properly the side effects are usually minimal and temporary.

 - forehead creases

-It’s also used to treat underlying muscular conditions.
-This includes:
+Botox is also used to treat underlying muscular conditions, such as:

 Although Botox injections are relatively safe, minor side effects are possible.
 These include:

 Some side effects are tied to the area of injection.
-For example, if you receive injections in the eye area, you may experience:
+For example, if you get injections in the eye area, you may experience:

 - drooping eyelids